zenforcode/awscert-repo/aws-developer-cert/Lecture02-00.md

 You saw how routing between subnets is configured using route tables and network ACLs, enabling you to define some subnets as public and others as private.
 Security groups act as a stateful firewall that protects individual traffic flows at an instance level.

-Don’t forget: The responsibility for keeping your instances secure is shared between AWS and you, the customer.
+Don’t forget: **The responsibility for keeping your instances secure is shared between AWS and you, the customer.
 AWS is responsible for securing access to the infrastructure and providing you with controls that you can use to secure your instances.
-As an AWS customer, you are responsible for configuring your resources in a way that is secure and that meets your application needs.
+As an AWS customer, you are responsible for configuring your resources in a way that is secure and that meets your application needs.**

-Exam Essentials
+### Exam Essentials

-    Know the basics of Amazon EC2, such as resource types, instance types, AMIs, and storage.
-Be familiar with launching and connecting to EC2 instances.
-Understand EC2 instance types and families.
+- Know the basics of Amazon EC2, such as resource types, instance types, AMIs, and storage.
+Be familiar with launching and connecting to EC2 instances. - Understand EC2 instance types and families.
 Be familiar with the purpose of an AMI in launching an instance.
 Understand the distinction between persistent and ephemeral storage related to a particular EC2 instance.
-    Know about user data, instance metadata, and credentials.
+- Know about user data, instance metadata, and credentials.
 Be familiar with using user data to customize the software by executing scripts on instances.
 Any scripts or code running on an instance can use the EC2 Metadata service to discover the instance configuration.
 Use IAM roles to provide AWS credentials automatically to code running on an EC2 instance.
-    Know how EC2 instances communicate within a VPC.
+- Know how EC2 instances communicate within a VPC.
 Understand the relationship be-tween an EC2 instance and a VPC network.
 There may be exam questions that ask you to troubleshoot issues related to connecting to an EC2 instance.
 Be familiar with how VPCs enable communication between EC2 instances within the same VPC and isolates those instances from other VPCs.
 Recognize how route tables, network access control lists, and security groups control network traffic.
-    Know about public and private subnets.
+- Know about public and private subnets.
 Within a VPC, you must be able to distinguish be-tween public and private subnets.
 Public subnets allow you to assign public IPv4 addresses to EC2 instances.
 By contrast, instances in a private subnet have only private IP addresses.
 The key distinction is that public subnets have a route table entry that forwards Internet-bound traffic to an Internet gateway.
 Private subnets do not have a direct route to the Internet.
 Instead, these subnets have a route that forwards Internet-bound traffic through a NAT gateway or NAT instance.
-    Know about security groups and network ACLs.
+- Know about security groups and network ACLs.
 Be familiar with security groups and network ACLs.
 Security groups are used with EC2 instances, acting as stateful firewalls.
 They provide only rules that allow traffic.
 In comparison, network ACLs allow traffic between subnets and are stateless.
 They can allow or deny specific types of traffic.
-    Know about responsibilities shared between you and AWS.
+- Know about responsibilities shared between you and AWS.
 Be familiar with the separation between AWS responsibility and your responsibility in securing cloud resources.
 AWS is responsible for providing secure building blocks up until the hypervisor layer for EC2 instances.
 This includes securing the physical facilities and machines and any hardware decommissioning.
 You are responsible for patching the guest operating system and applications.
 You are also responsible for configuring firewall rules, encryption, and access to the instance in a way that meets their requirements.

-Exercises
+## Exercises

 These exercises provide hands-on experience with the fundamentals of working with EC2 and VPC configuration.
 You will create an isolated network in an AWS account and then launch EC2 instances into that network.